-Before diving into formal definitions, we present briefly the model genesis.
-First of all, this model is deeply connected to the notion of self-organised criticality (SOC).
-This concept was first introduced in \cite{bak_self-organized_1987} and proposed generic features that non-equilibrium systems could incorporate so as to generate power law noise spectrum.
-Following this direction, early theoretical and experimental works were conducted on sandpiles \cite{frette_sandpile_1993}, \cite{frette_avalanche_1996} so as to test the assumptions made in \cite{bak_self-organized_1987}.
-The Oslo sandpile model emerged in this context, and its modern form was formalised in \cite{christensen_tracer_1996}, and was historically seen as a refinement of the model in \cite{frette_sandpile_1993}.
-Ever since, the model have been studied through many approaches (non exhaustive list): analytic (exact) \cite{dhar_steady_2004}, field theoretic \cite{pruessner_oslo_2003}, symbolic computation (exact) \cite{corral_calculation_2004} and simulations \cite{grassberger_oslo_2016}.
-This paper is devoted to results falling mostly in the first category.
+Before diving into formal definitions, we present briefly the genesis of the model.
+First of all, the Oslo model is deeply connected to the first experimental tests of self-organised criticality.
+Indeed, in \cite{frette_sandpile_1993} and \cite{frette_avalanche_1996}, theoretical and experimental works were conducted so as to test the assumptions made in \cite{bak_self-organized_1987}.
+The Oslo sandpile model emerged in this context.
+Its modern form was formalised in \cite{christensen_tracer_1996}, and is historically seen as a refinement of the model introduced in \cite{frette_sandpile_1993}.
+Ever since, the model has been studied through many approaches among which analysis \cite{dhar_steady_2004}, field theory \cite{pruessner_oslo_2003}, symbolic computation \cite{corral_calculation_2004} and computer simulations \cite{grassberger_oslo_2016}.
+Our investigations have been guided by numerical tools but our results are analytical.

-Besides, this work evolved in a complementary fashion with symbolic calculus performed on the very same problem of determining the stationary state.
-Most of the properties exposed thereafter were first conjectured based on those numerical results.
-We will gather all of these computational efforts in a forthcoming paper where we managed to access the exact steady state solution up to system sizes $L\sim 17$.
-To our knowledge, the (only?) previous study in this direction for the Oslo model characterized the solution up to $L=8$ \cite{corral_calculation_2004} .
+The mathematical structure of the Oslo model presents difficulties similar to those of other stochastic sandpiles models, such as the ARW.
+These difficulties are addressed here by using different representations of the system, each of which presents specific advantages depending on the properties we want to prove.
+The abstract representations have helpful graphical counterparts that we encourage the reader to use ; they should facilitate the understanding of the technical aspects of the article.

+In Section \ref{sect:definitions}, we define the model and introduce along the way a new representation of the configurations, that we call the $g$-representation.
+This representation will become handy as it highlights at a glance some conservation laws of the problem and some of its dynamical properties.
+In Section \ref{sect:def stab}, we introduce notations and objects to describe the dynamical evolution in the sandpile largely inspired by the literature on the ARW model.
+In Section \ref{sect:classes recur}, we derive the first results of the paper.
+We characterize many invariant quantities and find a natural partition of the configurations which allows us to factorize the stationary state expression.
+In Section \ref{sect:count paths}, we use a mapping between the expression of probabilities in the stationary state and a coloring problem.
+We conclude adding up all the main results and build an explicit formula for the Oslo stationary state, and open the discussion with some conjectures and direction for future works.